AAlab1819/ProjectTeam03-A/README.md

 ```
-Test case for the max digit
+Test case for the max digit which displays array dp, the array that is used for max
 note: min digit is full of big numbers so it's too confusing to read i.e 91111111111111111111111....
 Sum = 15
 Digit = 2